bbepis/XUnity.AutoTranslator/README.md

 ### Spam Prevention
 The plugin employs the following spam prevention mechanisms:
  1. When it sees a new text, it will always wait one second before it queues a translation request, to check if that same text changes.
 It will not send out any request until the text has not changed for 1 second.
-(Utage (VN Game Engine) is an exception here, as those texts may come from a resource lookup)
  2. It will never send out more than 8000 requests (max 200 characters each (configurable)) during a single game session.
  3. It will never send out more than 1 request at a time (no concurrency!).
  4. If it detects an increasing number of queued translations (4000), the plugin will shutdown.